The UK's share of the global CO2 budget runs out in 2 years

 The AR6 WG1 report [1] was published by the Intergovernmental Panel on Climate Change (IPCC) in August 2021.
 (The IPCC is the United Nations body for assessing the science relating to climate change.)

-The report includes figures for the CO2 budget for 1.5°C. The budget calculations had been adjusted slightly since the previous IPCC report of 2018, according to the further information available.
+The report includes figures for the carbon budget for limiting global warming to 1.5°C. The budget calculations had been updated slightly since the previous IPCC report of 2018, according to the further information available.

 The calculations

-1. The global CO2 budget to remain within 1.5°C of global warming with 67% confidence is given as 400 billion tonnes CO2 from the start of 2020.
-This is given in Table SPM.2 on page 38 of the report (reproduced here).
+1. The global carbon budget to remain within 1.5°C of global warming with 67% confidence is given as 400 billion tonnes CO2 from the start of 2020.
+This is given in Table SPM.2 on page 38 of the IPCC report (reproduced here).

-2. Dividing the 400 billion tonnes CO2 between the 8 billion world population gives 50 tonnes CO2 per person as a personal lifetime CO2 budget.
+2. Dividing the 400 billion tonnes CO2 between the 8 billion world population gives 50 tonnes CO2 per person as a personal lifetime carbon budget.

-3. Since the UK's emissions are around 10 tonnes CO2 per person per year (document 23), the UK's per capita share will last 5 years from January 2020, that is until December 2024 - just 2 years away.
+3. Since the UK's emissions are around 8 tonnes CO2 per person per year , the UK's per capita share of 50 tonnes CO2 will last for 6 years from January 2020, that is until the start of 2026 - just 2 years away.

 Most people are either unaware or in denial about the severity and urgency of the climate emergency.